8 Types of Meetings: Matching the Right Format to Objectives

 For readers of our series on meetings, it’s our hope we’ve done a decent job establishing the notion that having an effective agenda is essential for consistently productive meetings.

-According to the Harvard Business Review (HBR), 9 out of 10 people daydream in meetings.
+According to the Harvard Business Review, 9 out of 10 people daydream in meetings.
 And 73% admit to multitasking in those meetings, as well.
 Safe to say, those people are not engaged, right?
 We’d argue that’s because many meetings aren’t conducted — or constructed — for its attendees.
-The critical flaw, according to HBR, is a lack of “designing” the meeting for those who attend1
+The critical flaw, according to Harvard Business Review, is a lack of “designing” the meeting for those who attend1.

 We don’t see this flaw exhibited in well-run organizations.
 Instead, a consistent, effective agenda, along with some simple disciplines, is the anchor for every meeting, and it’s no accident that those organizations have few, if any, reactive meetings.
 The recurring meetings, properly constructed, get the job done with clear follow-ups and action items.